SnowyColdd/BetterCoinflips/README.md

 8. Gain wallhack for 15 seconds.
 9. Receive a pink candy.
 10. Receive a revolver with the worst possible attachments.
-11. Receive a charged micro HID.
+11. Receive a random special weapon.
 12. Instant MTF/CI respawn.
 13. Get resized to 1.3/0.5/1.3 scale.
 14. Receive a random item.